bencline1/Allpix_GaAs/doc/usermanual/framework.md

 1.  **Core**: The core contains the internal logic to initialize the modules, provide the geometry, facilitate module communication and run the event sequence.
-The core keeps its dependencies to a minimum (it only relies on ROOT) and remains independent from the other components as far as possible.
+The core keeps its dependencies to a minimum (it only relies on ROOT and Boost Random) and remains independent from the other components as far as possible.
 It is the main component discussed in this section.